 To conclude, let us consider the BPS energy density from Eq. \eqref{Eq19}, together with the solutions of the field variables shown in Fig. \ref{Fig1}.
 Taking into account the numerical approach, one obtains the BPS energy density; see Fig. \ref{Fig3}.

-Figures \ref{Fig3}(a) and \ref{Fig3}(b) display the BPS energy density $\mathcal{E}_{\mathrm{BPS}}(r)$ in terms of the radial coordinate, providing a complementary and energetically more refined characterization of the internal structure of the lump.
+Figure \ref{Fig3} display the BPS energy density $\mathcal{E}_{\mathrm{BPS}}(r)$ in terms of the radial coordinate, providing a complementary and energetically more refined characterization of the internal structure of the lump.
 The profiles confirm that the energy density is finite, positive, and strongly localized, with a maximum located approximately in the same region where the magnetic field reaches its highest intensity, reflecting the interdependence between the scalar and gauge sectors in the self-dual regime.
-Near the origin, the energy density is maximized.
+Near the origin, the energy density is null.
 Meanwhile, in the asymptotic limit, it decays rapidly, ensuring the convergence of the total energy.
-Figure \ref{Fig3}(b), which emphasizes the planar behavior, further highlights the absence of singularities and the smooth radial decay, indicating that saturation of the BPS bound implies that the total energy depends exclusively on the boundary values of the fields, rather than on their local fluctuations.
+Furthermore, one notes the absence of singularities and the smooth radial decay, indicating that saturation of the BPS bound implies that the total energy depends exclusively on the boundary values of the fields, rather than on their local fluctuations.